isal91/loan-service/README.md

 - **API Gateway / Load Balancer**: Handles SSL termination and routes requests to the Go application.
 - **Investor & Borrower Apps**: Mobile or Web clients used by the public to manage loans and investments.
 - **Staff Tool**: Internal interface for employees to approve and disburse loans.
-- **Golang Service**: Core business logic, state machine, and transaction management.
+- **Golang Service**: Core business logic, state machine, and transaction management. **Golang was chosen** for its natively efficient concurrency model (Goroutines), which is essential for handling high-throughput P2P lending transactions without heavy OS thread overhead.
 - **PostgreSQL**: Clustered index on primary keys, supporting ACID transactions and row-level locking.

 ---